 Leaving the city of Johannesburg behind us we make our way east through the coalfields of Mpumalanga.
 Our journey today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
-This afternoon there will be an opportunity to join an optional Sundowner Drive, booking is essential and your guide can assist on departure this morning. *Please note that it is possible that your crew and truck will change today.
-Please report to the hotel reception to meet your crew for your 07:00 departure.
+This afternoon there will be an opportunity to join an optional Sundowner Drive, booking is essential and your guide can assist on departure this morning.

 Kruger National Park

 Rising early this morning we enter the Kruger National Park to enjoy a full-day of game viewing.
 The abundance of wildlife presents us with opportunities for excellent sightings, while the Kruger is also home to the famed members of Africa’s Big-5.
 Our activity package offers the added excitement of experiencing the park from an open-sided 4×4 vehicle.
 This evening there is a second opportunity for the optional Sundowner Drive.